-While the code does not offer a definition of academic honesty, it does explain that “academic dishonesty involves misappropriation of academic or intellectual credit to oneself or to the discredit of others.”
+While the code does not offer a definition of academic honesty, it does explain that the code is "guided by the principle that academic dishonesty involves the misappropriation of academic or intellectual credit to oneself or to the discredit of others."
 The acts of academic dishonesty listed as examples in the code include plagiarism, cheating on exams, multiple submissions, unauthorized collaboration, fabrication, misrepresentation, forgery, sabotage, and bribery.

 The code also provides information on its implementation, publication/dissemination, and interpretation.